hexagramg/aioyfinance/README.md

         min_rand_delay=0.01,

         handle_exceptions=True # this variable alters tickers return behaviour.
-        # setting it to False  results in Tickers returning single list of Union[dict, BaseException]
+        # setting it to False  results in Tickers returning single dict of Union[dict, BaseException]
         # by default it is True and tuple(Results, TickersThatCaughtExceptions) is returned
         # and tickers that caught exceptions are cleared from tickers object
     )